Linguapress.com home

 Today's young Chinese British are ambitious and hard-working; and it is not just the young men.
 Unlike some other ethnic groups, Chinese parents in Britain are as keen to encourage their daughters as their sons, and plenty of young Chinese women are now graduating as lawyers, doctors and accountants.
 Indeed, the differences in qualifications and earnings between men and women among "second generation Chinese British" are less than they are for any other ethnic group, including "ethnic British".

-Martin's girlfriend, Tania (born to Chinese parents in Singapore) should qualify as a lawyer next year.
+Martin's wife Tania (born to Chinese parents in Singapore) is a lawyer.

-"I think we can look forward to a fairly comfortable life, for us and our children" says Martin.
+"We enjoy a fairly comfortable life, for us and our children," says Martin.
 "That's the reward for hard work , and its part of our way of life.
 Look at Hong Kong and Taiwan and Singapore, and look at the way China's booming now people have a bit more freedom!"

 "Would you go back and live in the Far East?"